 The divergent findings in India and Cameroon on the one hand, and Namibia on the other, raise important questions about the causal mechanisms driving the effect of (in)direct colonial rule on economic development.
 One potential mechanism is the role of land tenure regimes in areas with indirect rule.
-Lechler and McNamee (2018) describe the importance of communal land tenure in areas of Namibia under indirect colonial rule.17 Similarly, Chlouba and He (2020) point to this land tenure arrangement in reducing economic development in areas under indirect rule.18
+Lechler and McNamee (2018) describe the importance of communal land tenure in areas of Namibia under indirect colonial rule.
+Similarly, Chlouba and He (2021) point to the role of this land tenure arrangement in curbing economic development in areas under indirect rule.

 Might different forms of land tenure help to explain the distinct effects of direct rule on economic development?
-For land tenure to be a compelling explanation of the variation in effects, we would want to establish both that i) more secure land tenure systems have a positive effect on economic development; and that ii) the link between direct rule and more secure land tenure regimes documented in Namibia is not present in contexts where scholars have found a

-16 Their main outcome of interest is support for democracy.
-However, they also analyze measures of economic development and find no difference across areas with direct, versus indirect, colonial rule.
-17 In related work, McNamee (2019) finds suggestive evidence of the enduring role of communal land negative effect of direct rule on economic development.19 These are not trivial inferential targets, but design-based variation in land tenure systems (as an independent variable) and assessing the impact of direct rule on security of land tenure (as a dependent variable) is useful.
+For land tenure to be a compelling explanation of the variation in effects, we would want to establish both that i) more secure land tenure systems have a positive effect on economic development; and that ii) the link between direct rule and more secure land tenure regimes described in Namibia is not present in contexts where scholars have found a negative effect of direct rule on economic development.
+These are not trivial inferential targets, but design-based variation in land tenure systems (as an independent variable) and assessing the impact of direct rule on security of land tenure (as a dependent variable) is useful.